-The National Housing Strategy for People with a Disability 2011-2016 sets out a framework of initiatives to provide for the housing needs of vulnerable and disadvantaged households.
-The strategy has nine strategic aims including to promote and mainstream equality of access for people with a disability to the full range of housing options available, suited to individual and household need and to develop national protocols and frameworks for effective interagency cooperation which will facilitate person-centred delivery of housing and relevant support services.
+2.1.14 The National Housing Strategy for People with a Disability 2011-2016 and mainstream equality of access for people with a disability to the full range of housing options available suited to individual and household need and to develop national protocols and frameworks for effective interagency cooperation which will facilitate person-centred delivery of housing and relevant support services.
 This strategy was subsequently extended to 2021.
 At time of writing, a review is underway, and a new National Housing Strategy for Persons with Disabilities 2022-2027 is expected to be published in 2021.